browniefed/lessons/general/syntaxhighlight.md

 This module was 100% pulled from [https://github.com/mapbox/rehype-prism](https://github.com/mapbox/rehype-prism) and modified to be able to support just the languages that I needed to support.
 However I'll still step through and talk about each bit that goes into creating it.

-First step lets follow the recommendation from `refractor` and just pull in `refractor/core` and the languages we want to support.
+First step let's follow the recommendation from `refractor` and just pull in `refractor/core` and the languages we want to support.

 ```js
 import refractor from "refractor/core";